We stock carbide blanks in the following grades. You will see these grades referenced on the product pages.

 - Hardness: 92.0 Ra

 - Characteristics: General purpose grade, excellent wear resistance, more impact resistant than C-2 grade.

 - Cobalt Content: 12%

 - Avg.
 Grain Size: .4 micron

-- Characteristics: General purpose grade, harder and stronger than our other standard grades, particularly beneficial when cutting heat resistant super alloys, aircraft aluminum and tool and die materials.
+- Characteristics: General purpose grade, harder and stronger than the other standard grades, may be particularly beneficial when cutting hard-to-machine materials, or for extending tool life in production applications.

 Carbide is a cemented, composite material with unique characteristics of wear resistance, heat resistance, strength, toughness and hardness that make it ideal for many industrial applications, especially as a material for cutting tools.
 Tungsten carbide powder is formed and sintered, using cobalt as a binder, to produce carbide blanks in many shapes and sizes.
 These carbide blanks are ground in various geometries to produce cutting tools for both general purpose and specialized application.
 Carbide flat blanks are often used to fabricate carbide-tipped tooling.
 The flat blank is brazed to a steel body; then the cutting edge is ground into the carbide tip.
 Carbide round blanks are typically ground into solid carbide cutting tools.